pulseq/tutorials/README.md

 After going through this guided tour, you will probably appreciate both the simplicity and the power of Pulseq and be able to move on to building your own sequences with Pulseq!

+If you come across any problems, please contact our pulseq
+team: pulseq.mr-at-uniklinik-freiburg.de

 ## Naming convention of the tutorials in the collection
 The tutorials are ordered by increasing complexity, so if unsure where to start, 01_... is a good option.